Home / Blog / April 24, 2021 – Annual Drug Take Back Day

 National Drug Take Back Day is this Saturday, April 24th from 10AM-2PM.

 As we have discussed in previous blog posts, participation in the annual National Drug Take-Back Day is the best way to get rid of your expired or unused prescription medications in a safe and effective way.
-The Drug Enforcement Administration’s (DEA) stated reason for Take Back Day is to “provide opportunity to prevent drug addition and overdose deaths.”
+The Drug Enforcement Administration’s (DEA) stated reason for Take Back Day is to “provide opportunity to prevent drug addiction and overdose deaths.”
 Abused prescription drugs are considered both crucial public safety and public health issues.

 Listed below are local “National Drug Take Back Day” participating locations and addresses: